breatheco-de/content/src/content/lesson/[draft]context-api.md

 <p align="right"><a target="_blank" href="https://codesandbox.io/s/w75wq6v01k">Test this code live</a></p>

 Lets talk a little about what just happened on each step:
 - **Step 1**: This step has almost no logic, just call the `createContext` function passing an empty object to it.
-That object will be shared within all the consumers during the application lifetime.
+That object will be shared within all the consumers during the application lifetime, it will contain the application **model and actions.
 - **Step 2**: Create a `ThemeProvider` that will have to be included at the beginning of your app, it has to be.
 Because it will be responsible to provide the Consumers with the context you just created in the previous step.
 The `ThemeProvider` state is where we will declare our initial data (**model**) and the functions (**actions**) that manipulate that data throughout the life of the application.
 - **Step 3**:

 ## Live Example (Todo-list)